represented by the Clerk of Executive Council

 5.1 While the agreement is in effect, Employee shall:

-(a) provide the Services, as required under the Agreement, with due care, in good faith and to the best of her abilities;
+(a) provide the Services, as required under the Agreement, with due care, in good faith and to the best of his abilities;

-(b) devote her time, attention and skills on a full time basis, to providing the Services; and
+(b) devote his time, attention and skills on a full time basis, to providing the Services; and

 (c) work such days and hours as may be reasonably required to fully and properly provide the Services.